ayush14189/innohealth/Readme.md

-# AI-Enhanced Healthcare Diagnostics and Management System
+# INNOHEALTH.AI - AI-Enhanced Healthcare Diagnostics and Management System

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.